 - (1) Editing Functions: The editing functions Matting, Transform, Lighting, Color and Enhancement are further divided into different editing components and tools which will help you to optimize your image result.
 You can choose the editing function best suited for your project needs from this menu.
-Clicking the button Menu will allow you to select from all the editing options as well as further adjust various program settings, such as the language preferences. - (2) Additional Functions: You can use the displayed icons to either adjust the image display size, save the image (diskette icon), display the image properties (information icon), add an image as a new layer (image icon) or print the image (printer icon). - (3) Histogram: This region displays the histogram of the current layer.
+Clicking the button Menu will allow you to select from all the editing options as well as further adjust various program settings, such as the language preferences. - (2) Additional Functions: You can use the displayed icons to either adjust the image display size, save the image (diskette icon), call the image assistant (doctor's case icon), display the image properties (information icon), add an image as a new layer (image icon) or print the image (printer icon). - (3) Histogram: This region displays the histogram of the current layer.
 The percentage amount on the right denotes the zoom level.
 Clicking on this percentage will allow you to change it.

 - (4) Help: Refers you to this manual. - (5) Tools: Here you will find the selection tools for specifying regions of the image for editing in addition to various other useful editing tools. - (6) Layers: In the layers-window you can view all available layers.
 You can also delete, add, rename, relocate as well as adjust opacity levels and merge layers in this window. - (7) Areas: Here you can save a selection made with a selection tool as a mask and apply it again to a selected layer at any time. - (8) Project History: The project history shows you the steps you have performed so far.
 Here you can undo or restore individual steps.
+You can also save the sequence of steps as a schema file by clicking on the robot symbol and apply it to any number of other images via batch processing.